 The Canon Selphy can of course print borderless photos.
 This works because the photo paper has a small perforated border at the top and bottom.
 This micro-perforation makes it possible to separate a piece of the photo paper, because the paper is actually a good two centimeters longer than the photo.
 This protruding area is required so that the printer can move the paper back and forth during the printing process.

-When you have the finished photo in your hand, you can separate these two areas by creasing them.
+When you have the finished photo in your hand, you can separate these two areas with a crease.
 The performance is so fine that you cannot see it, you can only "feel" it.

 A note on the printout: Older versions of the Canon Selphy (CP800, CP910, CP1000, CP1200) print a fine light line at the very top when printing with borderless printing (on some models it is also dark).
 You don't see it if you don't know that it is there, but on closer inspection you can recognize it.
 This line is NOT a mistake but is present in every model.
 I couldn't figure out why it was there, but it became less noticeable with the latest model.